Home Recipes Second courses Children's menu or what to feed your child

 edaa

-There are a number of products that are not suitable for food and an adult, not to mention the child's body, which simply cannot digest them.
+There are a number of foods that are not suitable for consumption by an adult, not to mention a child’s body, which simply cannot digest them.

 Let's take a closer look at this “harmful” list:

-• Sausages, sausages, smoked meats, ready-made semi-finished products, frozen (dumplings, cabbage rolls, cutlets).
-Such food contains a large number of additives, preservatives and flavor enhancers that are detrimental to health when consumed regularly.
+• Sausages, sausages, smoked meats, ready-made frozen foods (dumplings, cabbage rolls, cutlets).
+Such food contains a large number of additives, preservatives and flavor enhancers, which have a detrimental effect on health if consumed regularly.

-• Chips, crackers and other snacks - they are very high in salt and fat.
+• Chips, crackers and other snack products contain a lot of salt and fat.

 • Fast food and other fast food.